 It helped a little.
 But the bigger result was it gave me purpose.

-Mother Nature and my Midwife taught me that there is an awful lot about labour and birth that really is in the lap of the Gods.
+Mother Nature and my Midwife taught me that there is an awful lot about labor and birth that really is in the Lap of the Gods.
 We can do some things to help… and by eating for optimum health, exercising to restore, and having confidence and respect for our body, I think we empower it to do (and bounce back from) incredible things.